angular-macgyver/MacGyver/docs/directives/spinner.md

 ### Parameters
 **mac-spinner-size**
 Type: `Integer`
-The size of the spinne (default 16)
+The size of the spinner (default 16)

 **mac-spinner-z-index**
 Type: `Integer`